11ways/sym/sym.1.md

 # AUTHOR

-Written by Roel van Gils.
+Written by Roel Van Gils.

 # COPYRIGHT

-Copyright © 2025 Roel van Gils.
+Copyright © 2025 Roel Van Gils.
 License: MIT

 This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.